Does this section apply to us?

 A UK regulator makes a request to an EEA counterparty for information about the good standing of an individual who has moved to the UK.
 The EEA regulator is not able to enter into contracts.
 The two regulators could agree to an appropriate administrative arrangement, which would need to be approved by the EEA supervisory authority of the EEA counterparty.

-- If you have in place binding corporate rules covering a UK-based entity, which are authorised under the EU process before the exit date, this will continue to provide an appropriate safeguard for personal data transfers from the EEA to the UK.
+- If you have in place binding corporate rules covering a UK-based entity, which are authorised under the EU process before the end of the transition period, this will continue to provide an appropriate safeguard for personal data transfers from the EEA to the UK.

-- Those binding corporate rules would need to be updated, with effect on the exit date, to recognise the UK as a third country outside the EEA for the purposes of the EU GDPR.
+- Those binding corporate rules would need to be updated, with effect at the end of the transition period, to recognise the UK as a third country outside the EEA for the purposes of the EU GDPR.

 - The EDPB has published an information note on BCRs which have the ICO as the BCR lead supervisory authority.